tobyink-bookings/booking-mailchimp/README.md

-# bookings-mailchimp
+# booking-mailchimp
 Plugin for adding new bookings to a mailchimp audience via the mailchimp API

-Requires bookings-core 1.96 or above.
+Requires booking-core 1.96 or above.